 Charles Lea received his PhD in 2017 from the University of California, Los Angeles.
-He earned his MSW from the University of Michigan, Ann Arbor, and a BA in sociology from the University of California, Berkeley.
+He earned his MSW from the University of Michigan, Ann Arbor, and a B.A. in sociology from the University of California, Berkeley.

 Lea’s research is informed by his practice experience with racial/ethnic minority adolescents and adults in community, educational and correctional settings; prior research on prisoner reentry, school reform, and workforce and youth development; and training in qualitative methodology, community-based participatory research and theory-development.

 Lea has presented his research at conferences around the country.
 His research has appeared in peer-reviewed journals, including The Prison Journal and Children and Youth Services Review.
-He co-authored a book chapter on a community-based re-entry program in South Los Angeles, and wrote a policy brief on juvenile correction education programs for the California Wellness Foundation.
+He co-authored a book chapter on a community-based re-entry program in South Los Angeles, and he wrote a policy brief on juvenile correction education programs for the California Wellness Foundation.

 He has been an adjunct lecturer, teaching assistant and guest lecturer at several universities in California, teaching classes on human behavior and the social environment; race and social policy; social work in criminal justice settings; and diversity and social justice.